FenixAlliance/ABS.Docs/README.md

 The power of the Alliance Business Suite can be leveraged from small personal blogs, eCommerce platforms, and professional portfolios to the infrastructure of large corporations.

-### Well then.
-What do I get?

-We are creating our applications in such a form that they deliver as much value to your business and cause as we can.
-They work primarily as an interface for users to manage their services, products, and cloud resources.
-But the truth is that isn't limited to just that.

-Our applications are being developed to give you access to every functionality that we implement for our business, to power your business and vision as well.
-This is because if we can add value to our business and gain a competitive advantage through these tools, chances are you can too!

-So far, we've created a few extensions and connectors for the Alliance Business Suite, but you can extend it too!
-Some of these extensions are open source, so feel free to check their code for extension reference.

-Connectors are always free and you can find them on your ABS Extensions page, and some of our extensions have free tiers.
-You will get the Alliance Business Suite Community Edition, for free, with the following Modules:

-- ABS Contact Sight.
-(CRM)
-- ABS Media Portals.
-(CMS)
-- ABS Accounting.
-(AMS)
-- ABS Learning.
-(LMS)
-- ABS Social Networks.
-(Intranet Social Network)
-- ABS IAM (Identity and Access Management)
-- Infinity Comex (eCommerce Engine)

-To learn more about our privacy policy, please visit: https://fenixalliance.com.co/legal/policies/privacypolicy

 ### User Guide
 - [Documentation](https://docs.absuite.net)
 - [Roadmap](https://dev.azure.com/fenixalliance/ABS.Docs/_workitems/recentlyupdated)